 - If you change your mailing address after submitting your application, submit the Online Change of Address Form for a currently filed petition.

-- Review the OPT Next Steps page on our website for tips and resources to support your OPT job search.
+- Review the OPT Next Steps page on our website for how to buy medical insurance, tips and resources to support your OPT job search, and what to do when you receive approval and your OPT EAD card.